aviko/Connectors.Net/README.md

  - Divide the stream into logic packets
  - Provides transparent binary serialization for .Net primitives and classes (extremly efficient packets size)
  - Handle reconnects
- - Build in keep alive
+ - Built in keep alive
  - Handle multiple clients in the server side
  - Provides events such as
    - Connect